aleen42/PersonalWiki/Programming/JavaScript/array/array_methods/array_methods.md

 #### 4. `filter(callback, thisArg)`

-`filter(callback, thisArg)` is used to filter all elements in an array, and create a n
+`filter(callback, thisArg)` is used to filter all elements in an array, and create a new one.

 - **thisArg**(optional): `this` for `callback`.